CHAPTER 13-2

 13-2-1 Applicability.

-This Title shall be applicable to all person engaged in business within the exterior boundaries of the Reservation.
-No person shall engage in business upon the Reservation without a valid business license issued by the Tax Commission, except as provided in Section 13-2-5(A).
+This Title shall be applicable to all person engaged in business within the exterior boundaries of the Nation’s Jurisdiction.
+No person shall engage in business within the Nation’s Jurisdiction without a valid business license issued by the Tax Commission, except as provided in Section 13-2-6.

 13-2-2 Application and Issuance.